(1) NOTES AND SIGNIFICANT ACCOUNTING POLICIES

 (VII) Employee Benefits

-i) Short-term benefits Short term employee benefits are recognised as an expense at the undiscounted amount in the statement of profit and loss of the year in which the related service is rendered.
+i) Short-term benefits Short term employee benefits are recognized as an expense at the undiscounted amount in the statement of profit and loss of the year in which the related service is rendered.

-iii) Defined benefit retirement benefits the cost of providing defined benefit retirement benefits are determined & recognised as per independent actuarial valuations report carried out at the end of each reporting period.
+iii) Defined benefit retirement benefits the cost of providing defined benefit retirement benefits are determined & recognized as per independent actuarial valuations report carried out at the end of each reporting period.
 The Company provides gratuity to its employees.
-All actuarial gains or losses are recognised in the statement of profit and loss in the period in which they occur.
+All actuarial gains or losses are recognized in the statement of profit and loss in the period in which they occur.

 (VIII) Taxation